 Assuming time, interest, and physical ability, consider adding the following things to your itinerary when visiting the North Rim.

-1. Hike or Ride the North Kaibab Trail to the Bottom
+1. Hike (or Donkey Ride) to the Bottom Via North Kaibab Trail

 Most visitors wanting to get to the bottom of the Grand Canyon will do so from the South Rim as it is considerably lower in elevation to start.
 However, it is possible to get to the bottom from the North Rim as well by taking the North Kaibab Trail.